Appearance

 Trade Log

-One row per trade — not per order, not per position.
-A single trade can hold up to 36 orders across its entry layers (the default is 12), but the Trade Log collapses all of that into one row.
-You drill into a row when you want the order-level detail.
+One row is one trade — not one order and not one position.
+A single trade can hold many orders across its entry layers (the exact count depends on your size and your broker's lot rules, up to 36 in total), and the Trade Log collapses all of that into one row.
+You drill into a row for the order-level detail.

 | Column | What it tells you |